 For the last four years, I’ve been working on a series called “Resurfaced“.
-These high resolution pieces are created from surfaces and scenes that I’ve documented during travels to Asia, America, Africa, and Europe.
+These pieces are created from surfaces that I’ve discovered and documented during travels to Asia, America, Africa, and Europe.

-Each scene or wall surface composition typically has four dimensions; length, height, depth – and time.
-By virtue of the location where each was discovered, these walls are essentially ephemeral.
-Over time, the portion of the wall that grabbed my attention will inevitably change.
+Each surface typically has four dimensions; length, height, depth – and time.
+By virtue of the location where each was discovered, these compositions are essentially ephemeral.
+Over time, whatever grabbed my attention and inspired me, will inevitably change.

-I am particularly intrigued by wall surfaces covered with partial postings, wanted/missing ads, public declarations, social and political manifestos and so on.
-Some have layers upon layers of paint, cracks, repairs and rust that just cry out to be chronicled.
+I am particularly intrigued by surfaces with printed postings, wanted/missing ads, public announcements, graffiti, social and political manifestos, and so on.
+Some surfaces have layers upon layers of paint, cracks, repairs, and often unascertainable materials or barely legible messages that just cry out to be chronicled.

 Joakim Lloyd Raboff